CrowdStrike/omigo-data-analytics/README.md

  * Python library to do end to end data analytics from loading the data to filtering, transformation, analysis and visualization.
  * Primary data format for storage and data manipulation is TSV, but other formats are supported for reading and writing.
  * 100+ APIs for simple data transformation and manipulation to get insights.
 Functional programming style interface for expressing business logic.
- * Simple APIs for doing arithmetic operations, filtering, and more complex APIs for doing join, aggregate, sampling and work with time series data.
+ * Advanced APIs for doing join, aggregate, sampling, time window, and json data.
  * Support for ETL kind of data collected periodically over long period of time.
- * APIs designed to work with data having 100s of columns.
+ * APIs designed to work with 100s of columns.
- * Support for reading data where schema has changed over time.
+ * Support for schema evolution.
- * Visualization APIs to provide simple interface to matplotlib, seaborn, pyplot and other popular libraries.
+ * Visualization APIs to provide simple interface to matplotlib, seaborn, and other popular libraries.
- * Goal is to avoid writing boiler plate code and focus on analytics.

 ## Build and Install Instructions
 There are two packages - core and extensions.
 The core package is built on core python and out of the box without many dependencies